jmmadson/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered:
 The biggest challenges for me was knowing what to look for.
 Data can be misleading, for example:
 While there looks to be a high percentage of successful campaigns in the $35,000 - $45,000 range - that was for a small set (nine) of Kickstarters, whereas the less than $5000 budget campaigns includes 720 Kickstarter campaigns.
-The smaller budget projects have more data points to make that a less risky choice, but if you are only looking at the chart you could make a poor assumption.
+The smaller budget projects have more data points to make that a less risky choice, but if you are only looking at the chart you may make an incorrect assumption.

 ![Campaigns by Goal Data](https://github.com/jmmadson/kickstarter-analysis/blob/main/Resources/Campaigns_By_Goal_Data.png)